 This topic provides instructions on how to configure the CAS inbound authenticator and the WSO2 Identity Server and demonstrates this integration using a sample app (cas-client-webapp).

-If you are using CAS authenticator version 2.0.2, go to the v2.0.2 tag of the identity-outbound-auth-cas GitHub repository to view the documentation
+To view documentation for the CAS authenticator version 2.0.2, go to the v2.0.2 tag of the

 See the following sections for more information on configuring this integration.